bhandariroshan/java-socket-programming/README.md

  2. Use the command `javac -cp . -Xlint:deprecation Server.java` from terminal.
 It will generate Server.class file

  # Running the program
  1. Go to terminal, type `java Server`.
-This will run Server
+This will run Server, which will accept connections from the client.
- 2. Open another terminal, type `java Client`, enter concurrency when promted, this will run client and start making file transfer to the server.
+ 2. Open another terminal, type `java Client`, enter concurrency when promted, this will run client and start transfering files to the server from the client directory.